Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 Recording your song

 It is personal, where to record your song, but I usually set my effects in Perform and control the song in Sequence.
 So I record my song there.
-I change to Perform tab if I change the effects in the middle of the song.
+I change to the Perform tab if I change the effects in the middle of the song.
 Let me show you 2 live songs, both screen-recorded with my phone.

 Koala Sampler vs PO-33 KO?

-For me Koala Sampler is more complex, offering a bit better handling of samplers as well as more effects so I can work on lofi beats more efficiently.
-On the other hand much slower.
+For me, Koala Sampler is more complex, offering a bit better handling of samplers as well as more effects, so I can work on lofi beats more efficiently.
+On the other hand, much slower.
 If my PO-33 KO is set up properly, I am taking it out and into the melodies already.
 However, I must add that I composed several albums with PO-33.
-Therefore I know the button shortcuts by heart.
+Therefore, I know the button shortcuts by heart.
 For someone new to both, PO-33 takes more time to master the basic workflow.

 What Koala Sampler misses by nature is the physical buttons.
-You can of course purchase Bluetooth midi keyboards or pads.
+You can, of course, purchase Bluetooth midi keyboards or pads.
 You can even connect them with converters via cable.
 Again, Koala Sampler offers more in that sense, but you will need to bring them around the clock to have the same package.

 Koala Sampler synced with Pocket Operator

-Not the best video I guess but does the job.
+Not the best video, I guess, but does the job.
 As initially explained, this is probably the best setup to produce beats with pocket tools.
 You have to enable Pocket Operator sync as shown in the first video.

-Pro tip: if you want to make it sync 100%, you will need to boost volume to the max.
-You can lower the volume in the Sample/Editor of the samples one by one to make them fit for your beat.
+Pro tip: if you want to make it sync 100%, you will need to boost the volume to the max.
+You can lower the volume in the Sample/Editor of the samples one by one to make them fit your beat.

 Another tip would be to mind what samples will be played on both instruments.
 Personally, I love running chords and base melody samples on the Koala Sampler if it is hooked with PO-33 KO.
 While I play bass and solo melodies on PO-33.

-As for drums, it change by song, but I prefer using the PO-33.
+As for drums, it changes by song, but I prefer using the PO-33.
 So when I play the scratch effect, the melody (from Koala Sampler) remains unchanged and gives a body to the song.
 While the drums are being messed up with effects on PO-33.

 In-app purchases and Samurai mode